mukaiizawa/Paren/man/man3/sp-begin.md

     (begin EXPR...)

 # DESCRIPTION
-The special-operator `begin` evaluates `EXPRs`, in the order in which they are given.
+The special operator `begin` evaluates `EXPRs`, in the order in which they are given.

 The values of each form but the last are discarded.